slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-> *"The world will ask you who you are, and if don't know, the world will tell you."
--- Carl Jung
-> *"Creative teams should be colocated.
-The rest of the company can be distributed."
--- Naval Ravikant*
-> *"If the title matters to you, you don't belong to a startup."
--- Naval Ravikant*
-> *"There are 7B people in the world. someday, I hope, there will be 7B companies."
--- Naval Ravikant*
-> *"Feels like play to you, look like work to others."
--- Naval Ravikant*
-> *"You get rewarded for unique knowledge, not for effort.
-Effort is required to create unique knowledge."
--- Naval Ravikant*
-> *"You don't have 8 creative problem-solving hours in the day - you have 2.
-Spend your time wisely."
--- Naval Ravikant*
-> *"Be the best in the world at what you do.
-Keep redefining what you do until this is true."
--- Naval Ravikant*
-> *"Knowledge workers function like athletes - train and sprint, then rest and reassess."
--- Naval Ravikant*
-> *"If you want to be part of a great tech company, then you need to be able to sell or build. if you don't do either, learn."
--- Naval Ravikant*
-> *"What feels like play to you and work to others?"
--- Naval Ravikant*
-> *"Set and enforce an aspirational hourly rate."
--- Naval Ravikant*
-> *"Rich people get paid by the project and pay by the hour."
--- Naval Ravikant*
-> *"Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now."
--- Naval Ravikant*
-> *"Give the world what it need and it will give you what you want."
--- Naval Ravikant*

 > *"If you can't code, write books and blogs, record videos and podcasts."
 -- Naval Ravikant*